dkess/alertmanager_matrix/README.md

     make

+## Packages

+This software is available in the AUR: [`alertmanager-matrix`](https://aur.archlinux.org/packages/alertmanager-matrix/)

+If you're interested in a package for your favorite distro, please let me know!

 ## Configuration

 Alertmanager Matrix is configured via a configuration file and command-line flags (such as what configuration file to load, what port to listen on, and the logging format and level).